Comprehensive User Guide for API Configuration with Biometric Machines and Admin Tools – A First Time Setup Guide

 Configuration Page Overview

-This page allows you to configure and fine-tune your biometric device for integration with the server.
-Below is a breakdown of the key sections and settings:
+This page enables you to configure and optimize your biometric device for seamless integration with the server.
+Below is a detailed breakdown of the essential sections and settings available for setup

 1. Device Information Panel (Top Left)